According to the international standard, ISO-9633, the method to evaluate the chain stretch is to measure the length between 2 pins.

 So what do we do?

 Analogy- Using a Ruler for testing

-“Inch” is the basic unit for all types of chain.
-Each link length is 1 inch (length of 3 Chain bolt) and the length between the two chain bolt is 0.5 inches.
+The inch is the basic unit of measure for all chains.
+Each link is one inch long (the same length as three chain bolts) and the distance between two chain bolts is 0.5 inches.

-If the length of stretching is more than 1/16 inches, this chain should be replaced as well.
+If the tool shows a stretch of more than 1/16 inches then the chain should be replaced.

-If you can easily pull up the chain from the cassette, which means the gear is already damaged.
-Both the chain and the cassette sprocket should be changed in the meantime.
+If you can easily pull the chain up from the cassette it means both chain and cassette need replacing.

-Please note that TAYA’s safe margin of chain stretch is between 0.4 to 0.8 percentage via park tool.
+Please note that TAYA’s safety margin of chain stretch is between 0.4 to 0.8 percentage according to the Park Tool.